Land Development Process

 Combination Residential Building and Environmental Permit:

 Required for any new construction, additions, alterations, or repairs with an estimated cost of labor and material greater than $1000 or is structural.
 Replacement of a window(s) and/or a door(s) is considered structural and will require a permit.
 An environmental permit is required when development activity exceeds 1000 square feet of disturbed area.
 For projects less than 1000 square feet of disturbed area, a permit exemption shall be posted at the job site.
 You may review a sample copy of this permit application, which also includes submittal requirements.
-View as a PDF.
+View PDF.

 PLEASE NOTE: Each construction trade requires its own permit.
 Additional forms, checklist and affidavits may be foundon our Applications and Forms page.